nx-lr/protea/readme.md

 ### Keywords

-Keywords are all lowercase and are special tokens in Protea.
+Keywords are all lowercase and are special tokens in Trinity.
 They are used to denote special constructs, such as functions, classes, and control structures, and are distinguished from identifiers.

 Because of how identifiers are compared, you can use any number of leading underscores to escape a keyword to turn it into an identifier.